running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 Absorbs a part of an enemy hit making health drop less

 **Defense**
-Absorbs a part of an enemy hit making health drop less (small bonus increase with player level)
+Basic defense stat, similar to absorb it blocks a part of an enemy hit making health drop less (small bonus increase with player level)

 **Health regeneration per second**
 Regenerates players health per second at a specific rate.
 It is a fixed amount added on top of the default % regeneration rate of (maxHp / 33) per second so if you have 330 max hp and use a +12 regen per second, you'll then regen 22hp per second